 Denison suspended face-to-face instruction effective March 23 due to the coronavirus outbreak until at least Friday, April 3, according to a collegewide email.
 All students are expected to leave campus...

-RAY WALKER, Media/Broadcast Producer—“Unprecedented.”
+RAY WALKER, Media/Broadcast Producer & Reporter—“Unprecedented.”
 I’m sure you’ve either heard or read this word sometime in the past year or so.
-Quite frankly, I’m tired of absorbing that word, but it...
+Quite frankly, I’m tired of absorbing that word,...